Climate Change Past and Present

 As our oceans warm, and become increasingly acidic and less oxygenated, it is imperative to understand how the changes we observe today compare to those in the Earth’s past.
 The goal of my research is to connect the past and present of climate change.
 Ongoing projects focus on rapid climate change in the Pacific, both along the modern California Margin as well as through the last deglaciation across the North Pacific.

-Seasonality of Foraminiferal Abundances and Geochemistry
+Foraminiferal Abundances and Geochemistry

 Laboratory Culture of Foraminifera

 Laboratory culture of foraminifera has served as an important link for validation of hypotheses developed both from the modern ocean and the sediment record.
 I have been extensively involved in laboratory culture of planktic foraminifera at several field sites.
 Through this work, I seek to expand current understandings of the relationships between the geochemistry of foraminiferal shells, temperature, and pH.
 Laboratory culture of foraminifera has also resulted in important insights into the life history, biology, and physiology of important foraminiferal groups.